aridjayarecipes/cutesrecipes.web.app/content/post/1735-recipe-of-award-winning-blueberry-lemon-monkey-bread.md

 - "Fold in all blueberries and juice to cream cheese mixture.
 Set aside."
 - "Melt butter and make sugar and cinnamon mixture in separate bowls.Set aside"
 - "Cut all biscuits into 8 Pieces, set aside in big bowl."
-- "Coat all pieces butter, then sugar & cinnamon mixture. (you may need to make more melted butter and sugar cinnamon mixture) this takes time, try to work fast. (they don’t have to be perfect)"
+- "Coat all pieces butter, then sugar &amp; cinnamon mixture. (you may need to make more melted butter and sugar cinnamon mixture) this takes time, try to work fast. (they don’t have to be perfect)"
 - "Set aside after coating each one."
 - "Add to cream cheese mixture.
 Fold in easy till all is cover with the blueberries mixture."
 - "Spray pan"